diomsg-code/Memento/FULL-CHANGELOG.md

+**v44-alpha.1 (2025-05-12)**
+- Changed: The events for the screenshots are collected in a queue and processed one after the other, there is always at least one second between two screenshots [all versions]

 **v43 (2025-05-11)**
 - Changed: The version number scheme has been changed [all versions]
 - Refactoring of the addon structure and source code [all versions]